Mexican Independence Towns & Cities Day Trip - Photo 1

 Day Trip Details

-We will meet at Calle Independencia, number 64C, near Plaza de Armas to begin the trip.
-We'll follow the footsteps of Ignacio Pérez, known as the "Messenger of Independence," who alerted the Corregidora about the looming threat from the Spanish.
+At the designated time, we will meet at Calle Independencia, number 64C, near the Plaza de Armas to begin our trip.
+We will trace the steps of Ignacio Pérez, the "Messenger of Independence."

-After a 2-hour journey, our first stop will be at Dolores Hidalgo, the birthplace of the Independence Movement on September 16, 1810.
+After a 2-hour journey, our first stop will be Dolores Hidalgo, where the Independence Movement began on September 16, 1810.
 We will visit the Parish of Nuestra Señora de Los Dolores, the house of Jesuit Miguel Hidalgo, and the main square.

-Next, we'll proceed to Atotonilco to see the Sanctuary of Atotonilco, known for its Baroque architecture and murals, referred to as the "Sistine Chapel of Mexico."
-You will learn about the significance of the Virgin of Guadalupe during the insurgency.
-There will be 1 hour of free time for lunch.
+Next, we will head to Atotonilco, known for the Sanctuary of Atotonilco, a Baroque church with impressive murals.
+You will learn about the significance of the Virgin of Guadalupe for the insurgents.
+After this visit, you will have 1 hour of free time for lunch.

-After lunch, we will visit San Miguel de Allende, commemorating Ignacio Allende, a leader of the independence movement.
-The itinerary includes the museum home of the Allende family and the Gothic church of San Miguel.
+After lunch, our final stop will be San Miguel de Allende, honoring Ignacio Allende.
+We will visit the museum home of the Allende family and the iconic Gothic church of San Miguel.

 Included